 Step 6: Sand and Wax

 If you want a more antiqued look in certain areas, apply some dark wax for a finished coat.
 Wipe any areas you want to wax, with a wet rag, to help from getting too much wax applied.
 Use the wax sparingly.
-It’s easier to apply more, than to take it off if you use too much.
 Sand any areas that you want to look older.

-If you are ready for a fun project, I hope you will try to create a layered chippy paint finish, like I did here.
+If you are ready to turn your furniture into something that looks old and worn, I hope you will try to create this layered chippy paint finish, like I did here.
 Let me know how you did!